 Notwithstanding losses on underlying loans do occur, historically these losses have not flowed through to RMBS holders.
-The historical loss performance of the Australian securitisation market has been exceptional since its origins.
+The historical loss performance of the Australian securitisation market has been robust, with few losses flowing through to holders, since its origins.
 While the credit enhancements provide multiple layers of protection for bond holders against losses on the underlying loan assets, the absolute level of losses (before these protections) on loans in Australian RMBS has been extremely low compared to the large volume of loans that have been securitised.